 Cantu, Huff Help Rays Rally Past Yankees

 Cantu’s two-run homer off Ron Villone erased a 5-3 New York lead in the fifth inning.
-He broke the tie in the seventh after Baldelli doubled to left and Proctor walked Huff intentionally.
+Tampa Bay’s second baseman broke the tie in the seventh when he singled to left field after Rocco Baldelli doubled and Scott Proctor (2-2) walked Huff intentionally.

 With owner George Steinbrenner watching from his private box at Tropicana Field, the Yankees took a 5-0 lead on Jason Giambi’s 11th career grand slam and an error that allowed a fifth run to score against Tampa Bay starter Casey Fossum in the third.

 Huff began the Devil Rays’ comeback with a three-run homer off New York starter Kris Wilson in the bottom of the third.

 Corcoran allowed three hits, but kept the Yankees from scoring in one-plus innings to get the win.
 Brian Meadows pitched the ninth for his fifth save in five opportunities.

 The victory denied New York a sweep of the three-game series and gave Tampa Bay a 4-3 record against first-place Boston and the second-place Yankees during a difficult seven-game homestand heading into the All-Star break.